twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap02%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - EARNESTNESS LEADS TO SOVEREIGNTY
-        30. By earnestness Maghavà [NāradaFn02-11]_ rose to the lordship of the gods.
+        30. By earnestness Maghavā [NāradaFn02-11]_ rose to the lordship of the gods.
 [NāradaFn02-12]_ Earnestness is ever praised; negligence is ever despised.

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - 30. By Heedfulness did Indra become the overlord of the gods.
 Heedfulness is ever praised, and heedlessness ever despised.
 [BudRkFn-v30]_